Buying a home with bad credit is possible, even if you have a FICO score that’s under 600.

 If you’re in doubt, ask a lender for a quote or use an online quote comparison tool to get several quotes.
 This will help you judge where rates are and what you can qualify for now that your score is higher.

-Article last modified on September 11, 2018.
+Article last modified on December 19, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Can I Buy a House with Bad Credit? - AMP.
+Mobile users may also access the AMP Version: How to Buy a House with Bad Credit - AMP.